Services

 The neighbour strategy for HVAC contractors

 Every PM contract, chiller service agreement, or BMS install you already run is an anchor.
-The buildings next door — and across the surrounding precinct — typically share the same vintage of rooftop units, the same chiller manufacturers, the same compliance deadlines, and very often the same property manager.
+The buildings next door typically share the same vintage of rooftop units, the same chiller manufacturers, the same compliance deadlines, and very often the same property manager.
+That is not a coincidence.
+Precincts tend to be built in the same era by the same developers.

 Win the property manager, not just the building

 A single-tenant mechanical service contract is useful.
 A portfolio mechanical PM agreement won through a property manager is 10 to 50 times larger.
-A mid-sized commercial agency may run HVAC service procurement across 30 to 80 buildings under one decision-maker.
+I have seen a mid-sized commercial agency run HVAC service procurement across 60 buildings under one decision-maker.

-Map the property manager and asset manager hierarchy for every site you already service — Knight Frank, JLL, CBRE, Colliers, Cushman PM teams, plus regional and strata firms.
-Build a dedicated portfolio outreach track that leads with multi-site capability, compliance reporting, and after-hours response, not just unit pricing.
+Map the property manager and asset manager hierarchy for every site you already service.
+Knight Frank, JLL, CBRE, Colliers, Cushman PM teams, plus regional and strata firms.
+Build a dedicated portfolio outreach track that leads with multi-site capability, compliance reporting, and after-hours response.
+Single-unit pricing is not what wins at this level.

 Trigger events worth scanning for